-In 2024, we are launching The Beehive, a 9 month in-depth Mary Magdalene study seminar.
+In 2024, we launched The Beehive, a 9 month in-depth Mary Magdalene study seminar.
 Click here to learn more.

 The Mythica Foundation offers four other ways to deepen your knowledge of Mary Magdalene: